savonet/book/video.md

 In order to change the appearance of your videos Liquidsoap offers video effects.
-These are not as well developed as for audio processing, but this is expected to improve in a near future.
+These are not as well developed as for audio processing, but this is expected to improve in the future, and we support generic libraries which provide a large amount of effects.

 ### Builtin filters